How to protect your skin from sun damage

 SPF found in makeup often only protects against UVB rays

 Though wearing makeup with SPF is better than not wearing any sunscreen at all, most SPF found in makeup usually only protects against UVB rays — and not UVA rays, too.
 UVA rays go through your car and home windows, all the clouds, and snow, causing significant damage to the skin.
 In fact, UVA radiation causes more aging and skin cancer than UVB.
-So, if your makeup isn't protecting you from UVA in addition to UVB, you're still at risk of prematurely aging.
-That's so not cool!
+So, if your makeup isn’t protecting you from UVA in addition to UVB, you’re still at risk of premature aging and cancer.

 You simply can’t wear enough makeup to get adequate sun protection